getjared/scylla/documentation.md

 };
 ```

-this structure is used to store the response from the api call. it contains a dynamically allocated char array (`memory`) and its size.
+used to store the response from the api call. it contains a dynamically allocated char array (`memory`) and its size.

 ## functions